Investigators at each HHMI host institution are supported by an HHMI Science Operations field office.

 Investigator Administrative Service to Host and Salary Supplementation

 Subject to HHMI's approval, an investigator may be paid by his or her host institution for administrative service: for example, as a department chair or as head of a division, institute, or core facility within the host or for similar administrative service to the host.
 Time spent on such administrative service must fit within the 25% of professional time investigators can spend on non-research professional activities.
 We expect investigators to take this limit seriously and to be realistic in considering how much of their time non-research professional activities will require.
-For more information, please review HHMI’s Investigator Administrative Service to Host and Salary Supplementation Policy.
+For more information, please review HHMI's Investigator Administrative Service to Host and Salary Supplementation Policy.